jbcoe/value_types/DRAFT.md

   and the behavior is undefined unless `(*this).get_allocator() == other.get_allocator()`. _[Note: Does not call `swap` on the owned objects directly. --end note]_

+2. _[Note 2: Exception guarantees for `swap` are intended model the behavior of exception guarantees for `std::vector::swap`. — end note]_

 ```c++
 constexpr void swap(polymorphic& lhs, polymorphic& rhs) noexcept(